zhou-ziyuan/zhou-ziyuan.github.io/_pages/about.md

 - *Joint Ph.D student* in Department of Electrical and Computer Engineering.

 *Sep.
 2016 – Jul.
 2020*, **China University of Mining and Technology**
-- *Bachelor student* in Electronic Information Science and Technology, College of Computer Science and Technology.
-(Rank: 5/134).
+- *Bachelor student* in Electronic Information Science and Technology, College of Computer Science and Technology (Rank: 5/134).

 # 🎖 Honors and Awards
 - *Nov.
 2024*, BYD scholarship at Tongji University.